 The course runs during Semester 2 in the 2021-2022 academic year.

 Any good text on computer networks, e.g.,:

 - Peterson and Davie, Computer Networks: A Systems Approach, 5th Edition, Morgan Kaufman, 2011, ISBN 0123851386.
-The source text for the 5th Edition is available online under a Creative Commons (CC BY 4.0) license.
+An updated version of this book is available free online under a Creative Commons (CC BY 4.0) license.

 This is a level H course, worth 10 credits.

 Assessment is by examination (80%) and assessed coursework (20%).

 - Exam paper (2019)